Instituto Superior de Ciências Sociais e Políticas: Early Evolution

-Ever since its creation, the School was subject constantly to changing ideas about Portugal's overseas policies, which was reflected in the School's various designations and instruction syllabuses.
+In the context of the Portuguese Empire, ever since its creation, the School was subject constantly to changing ideas about Portugal's overseas policies, which was reflected in the School's various designations and instruction syllabuses.
 The "Colonial Course" had its initial study plan altered in 1919.
 The new name "General Colonial Course" was adopted.
 The course was expressly defined as higher education.

 In 1927, the School changed its name to Escola Superior Colonial (ESC).
 The Colonial Course was replaced in 1946 by courses in "Colonial Administration" and "Higher Colonial Studies".
 In 1954, the ESC was given a new name, Instituto Superior de Estudos Ultramarinos (ISEU) or Higher Institute of Overseas Studies.

 Integration with Technical University of Lisbon

 In 1961, the ISEU joined the Universidade Técnica de Lisboa (Technical University of Lisbon).
-Its overall mission remained largely the same: to deliver higher education in the "Overseas Sciences"; prepare staff for overseas administration; and promote scientific studies of Portugal's Overseas Territories, the people and their languages.
+Its overall mission remained largely the same: to deliver higher education in the "Overseas Sciences"; prepare staff for overseas administration in Portuguese Angola, Portuguese Guinea, Portuguese Mozambique, Portuguese São Tomé and Príncipe and Portuguese Timor; and promote scientific studies of Portugal's Overseas Territories, the people and their languages.

 In 1961, the list of subjects was revised and the taught courses came to be called the "Overseas Administration Course" and "Complementary Course of Overseas Studies".

 In 1962, the ISEU was renamed the Instituto Superior de Ciências Sociais e Política Ultramarina (ISCSPU) or School of Social Sciences and Overseas Policy.
 Along this decade, the educational curricula expanded.
 New courses in Sociology and Anthropology were added, which made ISCSPU the first institution in Portugal to teach these academic subjects.